Julius Wiesner

+Early life

 Wiesner was born in Moravia and grew up in Brno.
 His father Karl was the son of businessman and his mother was Rosa Deutsch.
 After school he went to university in Vienna and Jena where he did his doctoral research under Matthias J. Schleiden (1804–1881).
 His teachers included Eduard Fenzl (1808–1879) and Franz Unger (1800–1870) but he was also influenced by the physiologist Ernst Brücke (1819–1892).
 He qualified as a teacher in 1861.

+Career

-In 1870 he became a professor at the forestry academy of Mariabrunn, and from 1873 to 1909, was a professor of plant anatomy and physiology at the University of Vienna, and at the same time (1866 to 1880) had a teaching position of technical commodity science at the Vienna University of Technology.
+In 1870 Wiesner became a professor at the forestry academy of Mariabrunn, and from 1873 to 1909, was a professor of plant anatomy and physiology at the University of Vienna, and at the same time (1866 to 1880) had a teaching position of technical commodity science at the Vienna University of Technology.
 At Vienna he founded the department of plant physiology (1873).
 During his career, he took part in scientific expeditions to Egypt, India, Java, Sumatra, North America and the Arctic.
 He served as rector of the University from 1898 to 1899.

 Wiesner followed an experimental approach to plant physiology.
 His research included studies on phototropism in plants, on the formation of chlorophyll. and investigations involving the technological properties of plant raw materials.

 Recognised as an accomplished botanist and author of German language books and papers — his 1881 work on the movement in plants was read and discussed by Charles Darwin — the genus Wiesneria commemorates his name.
 His son Friedrich Wiesner became a diplomat.

 Wiesner died in 1916 and was buried in the Grinzinger Cemetery and marble memorial was erected at the University of Vienna in December 1927.
 This memorial was demolished in 1938 because of his Jewish origins.